mrdvince/dltb_hpu/README.md

 > Using 1 HPU core because i couldn't figure out how to run with all the 8 cores without getting all sorts of errors 😂😂

-This extra args are courtesy of [hydra](https://github.com/facebookresearch/hydra), for a full list of overrides add the the -h flag
+The extra args are courtesy of [hydra](https://github.com/facebookresearch/hydra), for a full list of overrides add the the -h flag

 ```bash
 (.env9) ➜  hpu git:(master) ✗ python src/train.py -h